A closer look at the biggest achievements of Jerry West. Awards, milestones, and records that define success.

 In 1996, Jerry West was named as one of the 50 Greatest Players in NBA History.

-At the end of the 1999-2000 season, Jerry West won his sixth championship as a Lakers executive.
+At the end of the 1999–2000 season, Jerry West departed from the Lakers after winning his sixth championship as an executive, due to a power struggle with head coach Phil Jackson.

-In the summer of 2000, the city of Morgantown, West Virginia, and West Virginia Governor Cecil Underwood, dedicated the road outside of the West Virginia University Coliseum as "Jerry West Boulevard".
+In the summer of 2000, the city of Morgantown, West Virginia, dedicated the road outside of the West Virginia University Coliseum as "Jerry West Boulevard".

-In 2001, the Lakers defended their NBA Championship.
-West had laid down the foundation of the Lakers' three-peat.
+In 2001, the Lakers defended their NBA championship as West laid down the foundation for their three-peat.

-In 2002, the Lakers defended their NBA Championship.
-West had laid down the foundation of the Lakers' three-peat.
+In 2002, the Lakers defended their NBA championship as West laid down the foundation for their three-peat.

 In 2004, Jerry West won the NBA Executive of the Year Award as a Grizzlies manager.